Areas of Greatest Need

-Donors create incredible opportunities for Wake Tech students.
+Donors, like you, create incredible opportunities for Wake Tech students.
 From scholarships to program support to event sponsorships, you can make a difference.
-Here are just a few of our greatest needs.
-If you are interested in funding any of these opportunities, please contact Matt Smith.
+Here are just a few examples of our greatest (and critical) needs.
+Please contact Matt Smith to inquire about these unique opportunities.

 A next-generation learning environment dedicated to the needs of individuals and corporations in Western Wake County and Research Triangle Park.